AnabelGR/Seafood/README.md

 If you do not have SSMS, download [HERE](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms).

 Cloning From GitHub: Download or clone project repository onto desktop from GitHub using this [link](https://github.com/AnabelGR/Seafood.git).
-Run ```dotnet restore``` in the top level folder of the project (inside the src folder) to retore packages.

 Open the project in Visual Studio.